-Gmail confidential mode – a feature that gives users basic rights management controls over their email.
-As of June 25, 2019, organizations using confidential mode will be able to prevent email recipients from forwarding, copying, printing or downloading message content or attachments.
-Senders can also set an expiration date for messages and revoke access at any time.
+Gmail confidential mode gives Gmail users basic rights management controls for their email—including the ability to prevent recipients from forwarding, copying, printing or downloading message contents or attachments, and setting an expiration date.
+Senders can also revoke access at any time.

 Although Gmail users get some added control over their email messages and attachments with confidential mode, it’s important to understand where this feature falls short—and what to do about it.
 To illustrate this, let’s take a look at the Gmail confidential mode experience for administrators, senders, and recipients.